 Benefits of an Equality Act 2010 compliant website

 An accessible website enables independence for disabled individuals to navigate, read, and understand web content.
 As a result, disabled individuals do not have to rely on others to complete daily tasks, perform business transactions, or enjoy entertainment.
-A UK website that is in compliance with the Equality Act 2010 ensures that everyone enjoys these same privileges.
+A website that complies with the Equality Act 2010 and other UK website accessibility laws ensures that everyone enjoys these same privileges.

 An accessible website applies universal design which in turn provides your content and services equally to everyone regardless of ability.